ImangazalievM/CleanArchitectureManifest/README.md

 What we should NOT test:

-- Third-party libraries (we assume that they work correctly, because they have already been tested by the developers)
+- Third-party libraries (we assume that they work correctly because they have already been tested by the developers)
 - Trivial code (for example, getters and setters)

 Let's take a closer look at how we will test each of layers.

 ### Presentation layer testing

-This layer include 2 types of tests: Unit-tests and UI-tests.
+This layer includes 2 types of tests: Unit-tests and UI-tests.

 - Unit-tests are used for testing Presenters.
 - UI-tests are used for testing Activities (to check if UI works correctly)

 There are different naming conventions for unit tests.
 For example, this](https://dzone.com/articles/7-popular-unit-test-naming) article describes some of them.
-In my examples of tests I will not adhere to any agreement.
+In my examples of tests, I will not adhere to an agreement.
 The most important thing is to understand what the tests are doing and what we want to get as a result.

-Let us take the example of test for **ArticlesListPresenter**:
+Let us take the example of a test for **ArticlesListPresenter**:

 ```java
 public class ArticlesListPresenterTest {